 Understanding RRSP Withdrawals in Retirement: What You Need to Know

-When you withdraw funds from your RRSP, your financial institution is required to deduct withholding tax immediately.
-Current federal withholding rates are:
+When you withdraw funds from your RRSP, your financial institution is required to withhold tax at source.

 • 10% on withdrawals up to $5,000